-Massachusetts has three types of speeding laws: a “basic speeding rule,” maximum limits, and presumed limits.
-This article explains the differences between the two and the consequences of a speeding violation.
+Massachusetts has three types of speeding laws: a "basic speeding rule," maximum limits, and presumed limits.
+This article explains the differences between the three and the consequences of a speeding violation.

 Massachusetts's basic speeding rule prohibits motorists from driving faster than is "reasonable and proper" based on current conditions.
 In other words, motorists must always drive a safe speed taking into consideration traffic, weather, visibility, and other potential hazards.

 Motorists who drive faster than any of Massachusetts's presumed speed limits are presumed to have violated the basic speed rule.
 The presumed limits include:

 Motorists who are cited for a presumed speeding violation may be able to beat the ticket by proving to the judge that their speed—though over the presumed limit—was safe and reasonable.